Barahakshetra Municipality: Barahachettra

 Barahachhetra is a Hindu pilgrimage site.
 Among 4 chhetra in Hindu mythology two fall in India and two in Nepal.
 That is Kurukshetra & Dharmachhetra in India and Barahachhetra & Muktinath or Muktichhetra in Nepal.
 In every 12th year a kumbha mela is organized in Chataradham.

-Lord Vishnu, by taking the incarnation of Varaha or Baraha protected the earth from being submerged into Patala (underworld) with his long tusk.
-Then the Lord sat with his wife Laxmi at the bank of Koshi River and the lap of Himalayas and hills.
+Lord Vishnu, by taking the incarnation of Varaha or Baraha protected the Earth from being submerged into Patala (underworld) with his long tusk.
+Then, the Lord sat with his wife Laxmi at the bank of Koshi River and the lap of Himalayas and hills.
 So, the place bore its name after that event.
-There is a big and beautiful image of the Baraha incarnation of Lord Vishnu.
+There is an image of the Baraha incarnation of Lord Vishnu.